The principle of

 Before applying, please verify whether the document(s) you are applying for

-is/are not already available in the Public Access to Documents Registry or
+is/are not already available in Frontex Public Register of Documents.

 Please submit your application here or by mail to: